Energy-Based Imitation Learning: Introduction

 Analogous to IL, learning statistical models from given data and generating similar samples has been an important topic in the generative model community.
 Among them, recent energy-based models (EBMs) have gained much attention because of the simplicity and flexibility in likelihood estimation~\cite{du2019implicit,song2019sliced}.
-In this paper, we propose to leverage the advantages of EBMs to solve IL with a novel framework called Energy-Based Imitation Learning (EBIL), which addresses the problem via expert energy estimation in a two-step fashion: first estimates an unnormalized probability density (\textit{a.k.a.} energy) of expert's occupancy measure through score matching, and then takes the energy to construct a surrogate reward function as a guidance for the agent to learn the desired policy.
-In experiments, we first verify our idea in a simple one-dimensional environment by visualizing the estimated reward and the induced policy; then we evaluate our algorithm on extensive high-dimensional continuous control benchmarks, showing that EBIL can always achieve comparable or better performance than SoTA methods.
+In this paper, we propose to leverage the advantages of EBMs to solve IL with a novel but simplified framework called Energy-Based Imitation Learning (EBIL), solving IL in a two-step fashion: first estimates an unnormalized probability density (\textit{a.k.a.} energy) of expert's occupancy measure through score matching, then takes the energy to construct a surrogate reward function as a guidance for the agent to learn the desired policy.
+We realize that EBIL is high related to MaxEnt IRL, and in detail analyze their relation, which reveals that these two methods are two sides of the same coin, and MaxEnt IRL can be seen as a special form of EBIL because MaxEnt IRL estimates the energy and the policy alternately.
+Therefore, we can think of EBIL as an simplified alternative of adversarial IRL methods.

-In addition to the stability and flexibility of EBMs, EBIL also enjoys more efficiency thanks to the two-step training fashion that overcomes the undesired slow alternate training process as in IRL and GAIL.
-Though the underlying intuition behind our proposed methodology was to match the expert's occupancy measure through EBM, we surprisingly find that there indeed exists a non-trivial connection between our method and previous MaxEnt IRL methods.
-Thus we further provide a theoretical illustration of the relation between EBIL and MaxEnt IRL, showing that EBIL is a dual problem of MaxEnt IRL but simpler and more efficient.
-Compared with MaxEnt IRL, EBIL can provide more flexibility on the choice to train the expert's EBM and enable us to avoid the intractable estimation of the partition function.
-The analysis, along with past works provides a holistic view of the role of EBM in imitation learning.